FlowFuse/website/src/handbook/company/remote.md

 navTitle: Remote Work
 ---

-FlowForge is fully remote and our team spans multiple countries and timezones.
+FlowFuse is fully remote and our team spans multiple countries and timezones.
 Working remotely can require some changes.

 ### Working from a Coworking space